Dr Riccardo Mogre, PhD, MSc, BEng

 His research focuses on how to make management decisions in presence of risks with applications in manufacturing systems and supply chains.
 In particular, he is interested in analysing how the adoption of information technologies could help companies in offering value-added services while mitigating operational risks.
 His research has been funded by the European FP7, the Technology Strategy Board and the White Rose Consortium.

-He’s the Academic Director of the Durham-EBS Executive MBA programme and is the Leader of the Technology Pathway for the Full-time MBA programme.
+He’s the Academic Director of the MSc in Business Analytics and is the Leader of the Technology Pathway for the Full-time MBA programme.
 He currently teaches MBA courses on Business Analytics, Management Decision Making, and Project Management.

-Dr Riccardo Mogre is an Assistant Professor in Operations Management and the Academic Director of the Durham-EBS Executive MBA programme.
+Dr Riccardo Mogre is an Assistant Professor in Operations Management and the Academic Director of the MSc in Business Analytics.
 His research examines the effects of technology and risks on operations and supply chains.

 - Operations Management